Agoric/documentation/main/getting-started/README.md

 # Build sources that need compiling.
 yarn build
 # You can install the agoric CLI anywhere in your $PATH,
-# here is how to do it as /usr/local/bin/agoric
+# here is how to do it in ~/bin/agoric
-yarn link-cli /usr/local/bin/agoric
+yarn link-cli ~/bin/agoric
 ```

 ## Quick Overview